 - Fishermen whose livelihood and survival were threatened by oyster poachers from a neighboring county.

 - Hundreds of women who painstakingly created handwritten cook books—which were then passed down from generation to generation—filled with recipes gathered from their family members, friends, servants, neighbors, and acquaintances.

 First Chefs combines the Folger's unparalleled collection of food-related manuscripts and books with objects and archaeological finds from George Washington’s Mount Vernon, Preservation Virginia's Jamestown Rediscovery Foundation, the Winterthur Museum, Garden, and Library, the Library of Congress, and the Frontier Culture Museum.

 Join us as we explore eating and drinking in the wide early modern British world.

-Pick up recipe cards which will help you “make history tonight” by preparing adaptations of early modern recipes found in the Folger vaults, updated by Marissa Nicosia (Penn State Abington and Cooking in the Archives).
+Pick up recipe cards which will help you “make history tonight” by preparing adaptations of early modern recipes.
+One recipe is courtesy of Michael Twitty (author of The Cooking Gene) and the others are found in the Folger vaults, updated by Marissa Nicosia (Penn State Abington and Cooking in the Archives).

-This exhibition is in association with Before ‘Farm to Table’: Early Modern Foodways and Cultures, a Mellon initiative in collaborative research at the Folger Institute.
+This exhibition is in association with Before ‘Farm to Table’: Early Modern Foodways and Cultures, an Andrew W. Mellon Foundation initiative in collaborative research at the Folger Institute.